 Whatever your reason for travel, know that you’ll always be able to meet others and make friends.
 Sure there are times of solitude, but now I can say I have friends all over the world!

-I best advice for potential solo travelers is to just try it.
+My best advice for solo travelers is to just try it.
 Solo traveling isn’t for everyone and I accept that, but you won’t know until you try it.
 And who knows?
 You might just like it!

 Leave a comment below sharing the biggest lessons you have learned from traveling solo!